 Minimizing risk for guests and staff in the COVID-19 pandemic means limited contact, prepaying whenever possible, and following Center for Disease Control’s guidelines for restaurants.

-“Touchless restaurant experiences are possible, but until now, they haven’t really existed,” says Justin Hill, principal of Minneapolis-based retail technology innovators MG2.
+“Touchless restaurant experiences are possible, but until now, they haven’t really existed,” says Justin Hill, principal of Seattle-based global retail architecture design company.
+They are also based in Seattle.
+MG2.
 “Interaction still often happens at the time of selection and order, payment, and then at delivery or handoff of service.”

 While next-generation technology that relies on voice ordering is in the works, for now restaurants are relying on mobile ordering via an app service or through a restaurant’s website, the utilization of Apple or Google pay, and touchless drop offs (when an order is set out curbside and the customer approaches after the server leaves).